dreamgrove/dreamgrove/content/balance/2018-07-22-The-Emerald-Dreamcatcher-Prepatch.md

 - Prioritize Empowered Lunar Strike over Empowered Solar Wrath in most situations
 - If you have no Empowerments and more than 50 Astral Power, then you cast Starsurge even if the buff is not about to expire.

-Casting Combinations Assuming 32% Haste (Note: All spells listed are empowered)

 |                 Combinations                |   Haste     |
 |---------------------------------------------|-------------|
 | Solar Wrath + GCD + GCD                     | 15.5% Haste  |